tombevers/tombevers.me/contact/index.markdown

 title: Contact
 ---
 #Contact

-You can leave me a message on one of the social networks below.
+If you have any questions or comments, leave a message on one of the social networks below and get in touch with me.
+I'm looking forward to your message.